Pat Abbruzzi: Professional football career

 Abbruzzi was drafted twice by the Baltimore Colts of the NFL in 1954 (30th round, 352 overall) and 1955 (13th round, 147 overall).
-Abbruzzi chose the Montreal Alouettes of the Interprovincial Rugby Football Union (one of the forerunners of the Canadian Football League) for a pro career, mostly because they offered him a $500 bonus which he used for his honeymoon.
+Abbruzzi chose the Montreal Alouettes of the Interprovincial Rugby Football Union (one of the forerunners of the Canadian Football League) for a professional career, mostly because they offered him a $500 bonus which he used for his honeymoon.

 In four years with the Alouettes, 1955 to 1958, he played 49 regular season games and 2 Grey Cup matches (against the Edmonton Eskimos.)
 He rushed 700 times for a total of 3749 yards (5.4-yard average) with 25 rushing touchdowns and eleven 100-yard rushing games.

 Abbruzzi's greatest year was his first in Canada, 1955, when he was part of a dynamic Als team that contended for the 1955 Grey Cup.
 Abbruzzi rushed 182 times and led the Canadian leagues in rushing with 1,248 yards (6.9-yard average) and in touchdowns with 17 (his longest rush was 69 yards).
 Abbruzzi was named the third recipient of the Schenley Award (most outstanding player in Canada), as well as an East All-Star, at the conclusion of the 1955 season.
 Abbruzzi continued as the Larks' top rusher in 1956 with 1,062 yards and was named to a second consecutive East All-Star team in 1956.
 His 20 touchdowns that year stood alone as a CFL record until 1990 and was finally surpassed by Allen Pitts in 1994.
 In 1957, Abbruzzi had 809 yards, but an injury-plagued 1958 season turned out to be his last, when Abbruzzi finished the year with 630 yards.
 In July 1959 he was traded to the Calgary Stampeders for Veryl Switzer during training camp but was released before the start of the 1959 regular season.